-- (a) the client is a lending institution, financial institution, insurance company, trust company or any similar corporation whose business includes lending money to members of the public, or - (b) the client is a related person as defined by the Income Tax Act (Canada) and the lawyer is able to discharge the onus of proving that the client's interests were fully protected by the nature of the matter and by independent legal advice or independent legal representation.
+- (a) the client is a lending institution, financial institution, insurance company, trust company or any similar corporation whose business includes lending money to members of the public; or - (b) the client is a related person as defined by the Income Tax Act (Canada) and the lawyer: - i. discloses to the client the nature of the conflicting interest; and - ii. requires that the client receive independent legal advice or, where the circumstances reasonably require, independent legal representation.